Canton System

-The Canton System (1757–1842; 一口通商 (Yīkǒu tōngshāng, jat1 hau2 tung1 soeng1), "Single [port] trading relations") served as a means for Qing China to control trade with the West within its own country by focusing all trade on the southern port of Canton (now Guangzhou).
+The Canton System (1757–1842; 一口通商 (Yīkǒu tōngshāng, jat1 hau2 tung1 soeng1), "single [port] trading relations") served as a means for Qing China to control trade with the West within its own country by focusing all trade on the southern port of Canton (now Guangzhou).
 The protectionist policy arose in 1757 as a response to a perceived political and commercial threat from abroad on the part of successive Chinese emperors.

-From the late seventeenth century onwards, Chinese merchants, known as Hongs (行 (háng)), managed all trade in the port.
+From the late seventeenth century onwards, Chinese merchants, known as Hongs (行), managed all trade in the port.
 Operating from the Thirteen Factories located on the banks of the Pearl River outside Canton, in 1760, by order of the Qing Qianlong Emperor, they became officially sanctioned as a monopoly known as the Cohong.
-Thereafter Chinese merchants dealing with foreign trade (洋行 (yángháng, joeng4 hong2); "ocean traders", i.e. "overseas traders" or "foreign traders") acted through the Cohong under the supervision of the Guangdong Customs Supervisor (粵海關部監督 (Yuèhǎi guānbù jiàn dù, jyut6 hoi2 gwaan1 bou6 gaam1 duk1)), informally known as the "Hoppo", and the Governor-general of Guangzhou and Guangxi.
+Thereafter Chinese merchants dealing with foreign trade (洋行) acted through the Cohong under the supervision of the Guangdong Customs Supervisor (粵海關部監督), informally known as the "Hoppo", and the Governor-general of Guangzhou and Guangxi.

 History

 Origins

 At the start of his reign, the Kangxi Emperor (r.
 1661–1722) faced a number of challenges, not the least of which was to integrate his relatively new dynasty with the Chinese Han majority.

 The Manchu-led Qing dynasty had only come to power in 1644, replacing the Ming dynasty.
 Support for the previous rulers remained strong, particularly in the south of the country.

 Kangxi twice banned all maritime trade for strategic reasons, to prevent any possible waterborne coup attempt.
 Several rebellions took place, including one led by Ming loyalist Koxinga and separately the Rebellion of the Three Feudatories, which led to the capture of Taiwan in 1683.
 Once the rebellions had been quelled, in 1684 Kangxi issued an edict:

 Now the whole country is unified, everywhere there is peace and quiet, Manchu-Han relations are fully integrated so I command you to go abroad and trade to show the populous and affluent nature of our rule.
 By imperial decree I open the seas to trade.

-Hǎiguān (海關), Hoi Gwaan, or customs stations, were subsequently opened at Canton, Macau, and Xiangshan County in Guangdong; Fuzhou, Nantai, and Amoy in Fujian; Ningbo and Dinghai County in Zhejiang Province; and Huating County, Chongque, and Shanghai in Jiangsu Province.
+Customs stations (海關) were subsequently opened at Canton, Macau, and Xiangshan County in Guangdong; Fuzhou, Nantai, and Amoy in Fujian; Ningbo and Dinghai County in Zhejiang Province; and Huating County, Chongque, and Shanghai in Jiangsu Province.
 One year later in 1685, foreign traders received permission to enter Chinese ports.